 Hydration

-Changes in FTIR absorbance indicate that hydrogen was successfully incorporated into San Carlos olivine samples SC1-7 and SC1-2 (Figure 3A).
-To construct hydrogen profiles, quadratic baselines were drawn to match both the curve of the spectrum of the untreated sample and the middle baselines used to determine the initial water concentration in Figure 2.
+Changes in FTIR absorbance indicate that H+ was successfully incorporated into San Carlos olivine samples SC1-7 and SC1-2 (Figure 3A).
+To construct H+ profiles, quadratic baselines were drawn to match both the curve of the spectrum of the untreated sample and the middle baselines used to determine the initial water concentration in Figure 2.
 Typical baselines are illustrated in Figure 3B and C, and all spectra and baselines are shown in the Supplement.
-The area under each curve was determined and scaled to an estimated H concentration by multiplying by 0.6, following the ratio of concentration to area with E || [100] reported for San Carlos olivine in Table 2.
+The area under each curve was determined and scaled to an estimated H+ concentration by multiplying by 0.6, following the ratio of concentration to area with E || a reported for San Carlos olivine in Table 2.